portugueslab/sashimi/lightsheet_procedure.md

     a plane by setting it to that number.
 If you are unhappy with your calibration you can always go back to the calibration tab, delete the calibration points and start over.
 By now you may also want to switch to lower exposure (4-10 ms) maintaining the binning at 2x2.
+You can also decrease the file size by binning 4x4 at the cost of losing spatial resolution, but maybe gaining in SNR (however this is unadvised unless you have a good reason for doing this).

-3. Set the number of planes you want to divide your volume into.
+2. Set the number of planes you want to divide your volume into.
 Pay attention to inter-plane distance and triggered frame rate -- this last one should be close to what you expect!
 Otherwise camera might be lagging behind (maybe exposure is too high?).
 Finally, fine-tune the piezo range by checking the last and first planes.
     The displayed values are in micrometers, so you can calculate the axial extent of the recorded volume.
     You might want to discard the last few ventral planes to account for the piezo impulse-response, which you can see in the impulse-reponse graph widget.
-Keep only those in the linear range (e.g. discard most 3 ventral planes for 33 planes acquisition).
+Keep only those in the linear range (e.g. discard most 3 ventral planes for 33 planes 200 um acquisition).

 ## Planar mode